yurijeon-g/A-B-Testing-Landing-Pages/README.md

 ### Hypothesis

-Null Hypothesis: New design landing page does not perform significantly differently than the old one Alternative Hypothesis: our new design performs different (let alone better) than our old one
+Null Hypothesis: New design landing page does not perform significantly differently than the old one

+Alternative Hypothesis: New design landing page performs significantly differently than our old one